dario-piotrowicz/wrangler-dev-local-port-0-issue-reproduction/README.md

 # wrangler dev local port=0 issue reproduction

+> [!NOTE]
+> This only happens with node 18 and older, from node 20 onward the issue doesn't seem to appear

 To reproduce the issue, see that the following works fine (using `wrangler@3.17.0`):
 ```
 npm i